rusttypes.result¶

 >>> parse_int("42") Ok(42) >>> parse_int("foo") Err("invalid literal for int() with base 10: 'foo'")

-- @rusttypes.result.try_guard(fn: Callable[[...], Result[T, E]]) Callable[[...], Result[T, E]] ¶
+- @rusttypes.result.try_guard(fn: Callable[[...], Result[T, E]]) Callable[[...], Result[T, E]]¶

 Bubble up

-is thrown, it is returned as is.
-This is useful in combination with theResult::try_
+Errthat are thrown inside the function.
+If anErris thrown, it is returned as is.
+This is useful in combination with theResult::try_method.Works in conjunction with the

-operator in Rust.- Parameters:
+Result::try_function similar to the?operator in Rust.- Parameters:

 fn (Callable[..., Result[T, E]]) – The function to wrap.